 They are relatively slow growers.
 They are scavengers and will investigate anything put in front of them when hungry.
 It doesn’t take much to induce a bite from a Snapper and that’s one reason they’re a popular target fish.
 Whilst you can get them on longline, drone or spear, most prefer the traditional fishing rod with either bait or a lure, so let’s focus on those.

-The difference in size between a snapper of under a year old and a snapper over 5.
+The difference in size between a juvenile Snapper under 1 years old and a Snapper over 5 years old.

 Most snapper mature between 3 and 5 years of age or around 230 mm in length.
 Adult snapper can grow to 1 m in length (over 15 kg) and live to over 60 years in age. – NIWA